saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 3. Select and toggle **Talkback** or **Voiceover**

-4. By turning ON Talkback/Voiceover we are automatically enabling these Accessibility tools, without going to the OS settings.

-5. Make sure you navigate through the native Accessibility guide.
+4. Skip with OK or Cancel the native Talkback/Voiceover guide.

-6. On Android you can use Arrow keys (Up-Down-Left-Right) to navigate through the elements, and by hittin ENTER key, you are able to activate the specific element.
+5. On Android you can use the Arrow keys (Up-Down-Left-Right) to navigate through the elements, and by hitting the ENTER key, you are able to activate a specific element.

 For further information, you can refer to the official documentation on [TalkBack](https://support.google.com/accessibility/android/answer/6006598?sjid=17999569893329555730-EU), [Voiceover](https://support.apple.com/guide/iphone/turn-on-and-practice-voiceover-iph3e2e415f/ios).